 hiv associated dementia HIV-Associated Dementia HIV-associated dementia is a type of dementia that only affects those infected with HIV.
 July 02, 2015 Written By: Dementia.org Published On July 02, 2015 Dementia, although commonly associated with the elderly, does not always exclusively present in old age.
 Many forms of degenerative dementia stem from gradual cerebral buildup or some kind of severe damage, but HIV-associated dementia is a variety that stands apart.
 This kind of dementia only affects those infected with HIV, and can develop at any age.
 What Is HIV-Associated Dementia?
 As the name suggests, HIV-associated dementia, also known as an AIDS dementia complex, is a neurological condition induced by the pre-existence of an HIV infection or AIDS.
 It is considered a global brain dysfunction incited by HIV's effects on the immune system—the dysfunction of the body's natural immunities activate macrophages (which engulf and eliminate cellular debris) and microglia (which help maintain homeostasis in the brain).
 Once these cells become actively infected with the virus, they begin secreting various neurotoxins that negatively influence brain capacity and function.
 Despite this, levels of the HIV virus present in the brain do not directly correlate with the severity of symptoms, suggesting other mechanisms may be at play.
 While some symptoms may begin occurring, the condition can only be formally diagnosed as a form of dementia when it interferes with ordinary function and requires outside assistance.
 Up to that point, it is considered only a mild neurocognitive disorder.
 Risk Factors The only risk factors for HIV-Associated dementia are a long-standing manifestation of an HIV infection or the presence of AIDS.
 Symptoms that appear without the previous presence of HIV or AIDS would be diagnosed as a separate form of dementia.
 Signs And Symptoms HIV-associated dementia carries many symptoms similar to other forms of dementia.
 Symptoms can vary from patient to patient, so diagnosing the disease can be a complicated issue.
 These include: Problems recalling or creating new memories Frequent distraction Emotional unpredictability, with tendencies toward anger and irritability Physical exhaustion and fatigue Poor physical coordination Depression and social withdrawal Problems comprehending or articulating language Difficulty maintaining attention Late stages of the condition are characterized by psychotic symptoms, severe loss of vocabulary and verbal memory, physical seizures, and total muteness.
 Treatments Highly active antiretroviral therapy (HAART) is a series of three or four drugs, taken in combination, in order to effectively manage the presence and spread of HIV and AIDS.
 Keeping the virus at bay has been shown to effectively keep the symptoms of HIV-associated dementia from appearing, or at least keeping the disease from severely progressing.
 Thus, the onset of HIV-associated dementia can be effectively controlled in most developed nations of the world.
 Despite this, HIV-associated dementia is a progressively worsening disease, and can ultimately be fatal if not effectively treated.
-Through HAART and HIV-specific treatments, the development and progression of the disease can be successfully controlled, but without this treatment, the condition can intensify until the patient's death.0638 Recommended Articles aggression Dealing With Violent Behavior sleep How Dementia Affects Sleep Cycles causes Dementia From Oxygen Deprivation causes Dementia From Toxic Substances aggression How To Handle Personality Changes And Aggression Most Searched Types Alzheimer's Huntington's Disease Parkinson's Disease Creutzfeldt-Jakob Disease Early-Onset Dementia Tags: hiv associated dementia symptoms treatments risks Learn More: End Stage Of Dementia The Best Foods For Dementia Patients The Montreal Cognitive Assessment (MoCA) Dementia Grief – What Are The 3 Stages Understanding Secondary Dementia Dementia Grief – What Makes It Unique?
+Through HAART and HIV-specific treatments, the development and progression of the disease can be successfully controlled, but without this treatment, the condition can intensify until the patient's death.0638 Recommended Articles alzheimers disease Detect Alzheimer's Risk 25 Years In Advance causes Dementia From Oxygen Deprivation memory loss Coping With The Loss Of Your Loved One's Memory symptoms Early Symptoms Of Dementia sleep How Dementia Affects Sleep Cycles Most Searched Types Alzheimer's Huntington's Disease Parkinson's Disease Creutzfeldt-Jakob Disease Early-Onset Dementia Tags: hiv associated dementia symptoms treatments risks Learn More: Early Symptoms Of Dementia End Stage Of Dementia The Montreal Cognitive Assessment (MoCA) The Mini Mental Status Exam (MMSE) The Best Foods For Dementia Patients Dementia Grief – What Makes It Unique?